lehrblogger/lehrblogger.com-octopress/source/_posts/2014-01-06-a-messaging-app-to-save-twitter.md

 {% img ios_tab_bar /images/2014/01/twitter_tab_bar.png %}

 The upstart messaging apps are successful, however, precisely because they are *not* email.
-DMs must be 'composed', since it takes extra effort to break up a thought into 140-character snippets, while the messaging apps try to replicate the casual, instantaneous nature of face-to-face interaction.
+Like emails, DMs must be 'composed' because      it takes extra effort to break up a thought into 140-character snippets, while the messaging apps try to replicate the casual, instantaneous nature of face-to-face interaction.
 Typing notifications, for example, create a sense of mutual presence and attention, while stickers convey emotion when body language cannot.

 While Twitter could continue to iterate on DMs until it reached feature parity with the other messaging apps, that could overcomplicate their [already-confusing product][24].
 Sometimes people go to Twitter to find out ["what's happening"][25], but sometimes people go to Twitter to talk to other people, and these distinct use cases would be better served by distinct apps. **Rather than struggle to teach an old feature new tricks, Twitter should create a new product to compete with the other messaging apps[^2].**

-Fortunately for Twitter, there are several aspects of it's current products it can leverage to create a differentiated experience.
+Fortunately for Twitter, there are several aspects offerscurrent products that it can leverage to create a differentiated user experience.
 What should Twitter's messaging app look like, and how should it work?
 For the purposes of discussion, let's call this new app **Twig**.

 {% img iphone left  /images/2014/01/twig_contacts_standard.png TODO: add wireframe with standard contact list %}
 {% img iphone right /images/2014/01/twig_messages_standard.png TODO: add wireframe with standard conversation view for a group %}